redux-observable/redux-observable/docs/basics/Epics.md

 ## A Basic Example

+> **IMPORTANT:** redux-observable does not add any of the RxJS operators to the `Observable.prototype` so you will need to import the ones you use or import all of them in your entry file.
+>
-> redux-observable does not automatically add every RxJS operator to the `Observable` prototype.
-Because [there are many ways to add them](https://github.com/ReactiveX/rxjs#installation-and-usage), our examples will not include any imports.
+> Because there are many ways to add them, our examples will not include any imports.
 If you want to add every operator, put `import 'rxjs';` in your entry `index.js`.
+[Learn more](http://redux-observable.js.org/docs/Troubleshooting.html#rxjs-operators-are-missing-eg-typeerror-actionoftypeswitchmap-is-not-a-function).

 Let's start with a simple Epic example: